yym68686/uni-api/README.md

 - Support four types of load balancing.
   1. Supports channel-level weighted load balancing, allowing requests to be distributed according to different channel weights.
 It is not enabled by default and requires configuring channel weights.
   2. Support Vertex regional load balancing and high concurrency, which can increase Gemini and Claude concurrency by up to (number of APIs * number of regions) times.
 Automatically enabled without additional configuration.
   3. Except for Vertex region-level load balancing, all APIs support channel-level sequential load balancing, enhancing the immersive translation experience.
-Automatically enabled without additional configuration.
+It is not enabled by default and requires configuring `SCHEDULING_ALGORITHM` as `round_robin`.
   4. Support automatic API key-level round-robin load balancing for multiple API Keys in a single channel.
 - Support automatic retry, when an API channel response fails, automatically retry the next API channel.
 - Support fine-grained permission control.
 Support using wildcards to set specific models available for API key channels.